MultiPoolMiner/MultiPoolMiner/README.txt

 -algorithm
 	The following algorithms are currently supported:
 	Bitcore, Blakecoin, Blake2s, BlakeVanilla, C11, CryptoNight, Ethash, X11, Decred, Equihash, Groestl, HMQ1725, JHA, Keccak, Lbry, Lyra2RE2, Lyra2z, MyriadGroestl, NeoScrypt, Nist5, Pascal, Quark, Qubit, Scrypt, SHA256, Sia, Sib, Skunk, Skein, Timetravel, Tribus, BlakeVanilla, Veltor, X11, X11evo, X17, Yescrypt
-	Note that the pool used also has to support the required algorithm(s).
+	Note that the pool selected also needs to support the required algorithm(s) or your specified pool (-poolname) will be ignored when mining certain algorithms.
+The -algorithm command is higher in execution hierarchy and can override pool selection.
+This feature comes handy when you mine on Zpool but also want to mine ethash coins (which is not supported by Zpool).

 -currency [BTC,USD,EUR,ETH ...]
 	Choose the default currency or currencies your profit stats will be shown in.